flexiant/concerto/Kubernetes Spark example in Flexiant Concerto.md

 1. Download Spark example files.

-Access the [Kubernetes Spark Example](https://github.com/kubernetes/kubernetes/tree/v1.0.7/examples/spark) and download all yaml files.
+Access the [Kubernetes Spark Example](https://github.com/kubernetes/kubernetes/tree/v1.0.7/examples/spark) and download all json files.

 (Please, note that we are refering to a fixed example version, and not to the master branch's version.)